jenkinsci/azure-batch-parallel-plugin/README.md

 - **Scripts running on VMs**: You will find all scripts running on VMs under `JenkinsWorkspace\azurebatchtemp\scripts` folder, which may help you diagnose potential issues.

-# Run sample test project: azure-mobile-apps-net-server
+# Run sample Windows test project: azure-mobile-apps-net-server

-You may use https://github.com/azurebatch/azure-mobile-apps-net-server tests to try out this plugin.
+You may use https://github.com/azurebatch/azure-mobile-apps-net-server tests to try out this plugin for tests running on Windows.

 ### Pre-requisites